 Bonsai makes it super easy to create a contract, review it with a client (and make changes), and then sign it.
 It’s the all-in-one contract tool I use every time.

-Although I have yet to use this tool, I know many other freelancers who have (and really like it).
-If you don’t want to create a proposal from the ground up, or don’t know where to begin, Proposify is a great place to start.
-Their proposal generator is really easy to use, and will help you and your clients better prepare for projects.
+If you don’t want to create proposals or other customer-facing documents from the ground up, or don’t know where to begin, Qwilr is a great place to start.
+Their templates are easy to use, and will help you and your clients better prepare for projects.

 Another hybrid tool that could fit into multiple categories, Funnel lets you easily add forms to your website to collect information from prospective clients.
 Once you get an inquiry, Funnel makes it easy to create a proposal and get the project moving.